axisgroup/design-process/README.md

 These high fidelity mockups are created based on concepts from the diverge and converge phases.
 Sketch, InVision, and Qlik Sense are all valid mediums.

 #### [Validate](6-Validate)
-The purpose of the validate phase is to receive feedback on high fidelity mockups from users and stakholders.
+The purpose of the validate phase is to receive feedback on high fidelity mockups from users and stakeholders.
 Iterations are made to the mockups based on the feedback received.
 A design engagement might have multiple rounds of iteration depending on the time frame of the project.

 #### [Design Implementation Support](7-Design-Implementation-Support)
 The Design Implementation Support phase encompasses all efforts towards supporting development